The Journeys Within Our Community Team

 Lita was born in the Kampong Cham province and moved to Siem Reap in 2005.
 After graduating high school in 2011, she applied for the JWOC Scholarship award in order to pursue a degree in Finance and Banking at the University of South East Asia and was accepted into the program.

-During her time as a scholarship student, Lita was an invaluable asset to the JWOC Microfinance Program.
-In that time, she acted as both Loan Officer and Team Leader while gaining a wealth of experience with Provincial Department of Rural Development and Fragrance Angkor Hotel’s accounting departments.
-She is very happy to have the chance to work in JWOC as Microfinance Program Manager and hopes to help scholarship students gain the experience necessary for success in the financial sector.
+During her time as a scholarship student, Lita was an invaluable asset to all the JWOC Programs.
+In that time, she acted as both a JWOC Officer and Team Leader while gaining a wealth of experience with Provincial Department of Rural Development and Fragrance Angkor Hotel’s accounting departments.
+She is very happy to have the chance to work in JWOC as Admin Officer.

 Community Support Program Manager